To be considered for admission with Regular Status, applicants must have either:

-Applicants must take the Law School Admission Test (LSAT) which is given four times a year at test centers locally, throughout the U.S., and in many foreign countries.
+Most applicants must take the Law School Admission Test (LSAT), which is given four times a year at test centers locally, throughout the U.S. and in many foreign countries.
 Individuals who have previously passed the LSAT may not be required to retake the exam providing that their scores are sufficiently current, acceptable and obtainable from Law Services.
 Applicants may submit their admission materials through the Credential Assembly Service (CAS) of LSAC, but it is not required.
 The San Francisco Law School Code is 4712.

-As a condition of admission, a deposit of $500 is required of all applicants upon notification of admission, and must be paid by the date indicated in the letter of acceptance.
-This deposit is credited toward tuition and fees.
+As a condition of admission, a deposit of $500 is required of all applicants upon notification of acceptance.
+The deposit, which must be paid in full by the date specified in the letter of acceptance, will be credited toward tuition and fees.

 A strong personal statement answers these questions: Why do you want to study law?
 What in your background leads you to believe you will be successful in law school and in a legal career?
 What special skills, attributes, and experiences will you bring to the Law School community?
 What other pertinent matters should the Committee consider in weighing your application?

-San Francisco Law School encourages applicants to visit our Open House Presentations.
+The Law School encourages applicants to schedule a visit.
 The Law School Admissions Committee reserves the right to request formal interviews as part of the admissions process.
 All information which applicants wish to have considered by the Committee must be in writing and should accompany the application.

 Admission with Special Status

-Applicants who are unable to satisfy the academic requirements for admission with Regular Status may be considered for admission as Special Status students.
-Special Status is designed for students who have achieved a level of maturity and professional experience which has prepared them for successful completion of the law school curriculum.
+Applicants lacking the academic qualifications for admission with Regular Status may apply for admission with Special Status.
+Special Status is for applicants who have a level of maturity and professional experience which has prepared them for successful completion of the law school curriculum.

-Special Status applicants, in addition to the documentation required of applicants for Regular Status, must submit their educational records, two letters of recommendation from employers and/or others attesting to abilities and potential for success in law school, and an LSAT score satisfactory to the San Francisco Law School Admissions Committee.
+In addition to the documentation required of applicants for Regular Status, Special Status applicants must submit two letters of recommendation from employers and/or others attesting to the applicant’s abilities and potential for success in law school.
+Also required is an LSAT score satisfactory to the San Francisco Law School Admissions Committee.

-In addition, the Committee of Bar Examiner requires that all applicants seeking admission with Special Status pass the College Level Examination Program (CLEP) prior to admission to law school.
-For further details, contact the San Francisco Law School Director of Admissions or via e-mail at firstname.lastname@example.org.
+In addition, the Committee of Bar Examiner requires that all applicants seeking admission with Special Status take and pass the College Level Examination Program (CLEP) prior to admission to law school.
+For further details, contact the San Francisco Law School.

 Upon successful completion of the First Year curriculum, Special Status students must take the First Year Law Students' Examination (FYLSE) administered by the California Committee of Bar Examiners.
 Students can continue into their second year of study despite their not having taken or not having passed the examination.
 They will receive credit for study completed up to the time they pass the examination, if they pass it within three administrations of the examination after their first become eligible to take the exam.